tytydraco/yessleep/out/I_carried_a_quote_through_three_wars_On_my_last_mission_it_carried_something_back.md

 They say the amnesia is part of the trauma.

 There's even one of my old squad from Kandahar.
 She's in the background, out of focus.
+I never served with a woman in Kandahar

 She says I've been sleepwalking.
 Every morning she washes the dirt from under my nails, tends to the scratches.

 She hums while she works.
-That same tune the children sang, but she stops when I stare too long.
+The same tune the children sang, but she stops when I stare too long.

-And sometimes, when I come to, I can see them.
+And sometimes, I can see them.
 Through the corner of my eye, in my shadow.

 Thornberry, Chen, Martinez, Williamson.